Emirati cuisine

-Luqaimat (lugaimat in Emirati dialect), a traditional Emirati dessert, served with Arabic coffee.
+Luqaimāt (pronounced (lu)gēmāt in the Emirati dialect), a traditional Emirati dessert, served with Arabic coffee.

 Emirati cuisine is the local traditional Arabic cuisine of the United Arab Emirates.
 The origins of Emirati cuisine come from the Bedouins who roamed the country.
 It is part of Eastern Arabian cuisine and shares similarities with cuisines from neighboring countries, such as Omani cuisine and Saudi Arabian cuisine, as well as influences from different Middle Eastern and Asian cuisines.
 As a major international hub, the United Arab Emirates today has a multicultural variety of cuisines from different parts of the world.

 History

 Origins

 Cultivation of date palms in the area can be traced back to the mid-third millennium BC (commonly referred to as the Umm al-Nar period in the United Arab Emirates) from which many date seeds have been found in Umm al-Nar sites.
 The presence of grinding stones and fired clay ovens in archaeological sites indicate that grain processing was also performed.
 Studies of human dental remains dating back to the third millennium show a high level of attrition which is believed to result from the mastication of dry bread.